Bucketized Active Sampling for Learning ACOPF: Background

 \subsection{AC Optimal Power Flow}

 The AC Optimal Power Flow (\acopf{}) aims at finding the most economical generation dispatch to meet load demand, while satisfying both the transmission and operational constraints.
-The \acopf{} is non-linear and non-convex.
+The \acopf{} problem is nonlinear and non-convex.

-\begin{model}[!t] {AC Optimal Power Flow --- \texttt{\acopf{}}($\PD,\QD$)}
+\begin{model}[!t] {AC Optimal Power Flow --- \texttt{\acopf{}}($\SD$)}

 \end{model}